naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/Tools/OnEditorEmu/Features.md

     - Resource access actions
         - SetMaterial
         - Spawn
+- Custom trigger
+    - ActivateCustomTrigger action
+    - from Unity Animation event
+    - from uGUI component.
+        - Button and TextField only
+        - Not supported when UI components are in newly spawned object.
+- Interact
+    - invoke from player raycast
+    - invoke from program (Animation, uGUI)
 - Pickup, UseDown, UseUp, Drop triggers
 - Timer
     - Compatibility is not checked because of defects of original implantation